 Information on Shipping to Portugal

 Portugal is the perfect destination, offering history, culture, affordability, long sunny days and sunsets to remember and some of the finest fish and shellfish you will ever taste.
-Therefore, if you are moving to this beautiful country it is important to know how shipping to Portugal works for your household goods, vehicles, the regulations and tips for a better shipping process.
+Therefore, if you are planning to live in Portugal it is important to know how shipping to Portugal works for your household goods, vehicles, the regulations and tips for a better shipping process.

 The name Portugal comes from the ancient name of Oporto, from Latin “Portus-Galliae” Port of Gallia, due to the ships that frequently used this port and is known as the country of ports.
 The port of Lisbon is the main maritime terminal for shipping to Portugal on the Atlantic ocean whilst 32,000 hectares of basin makes it perfect for any size of ocean bound transportation.